ruricolist/overlord/README.md

 modeled on Redo.

-The most obvious, but least important, difference between Overlord and Redo is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
+The most obvious, but least important, difference between Overlord and Redo in practice is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
 (It is unimportant because, after all, you can run shell commands from Lisp, or somehow call Lisp from the shell.)
 On the one hand, embedding shell syntax in Lisp is clumsy; on the other hand, Lisp special variables are much superior to any shell-based means for passing information between parent and child scripts.
 (See §5.4.2 in [Grosskurth 2007][Grosskurth].)

 The *important* difference is that Overlord uses *two* scripts per
 target: one for building the target, and another for computing its